61. Impressionism

 “But I am not,” Sakhr said.
 “In the thousands of years I’ve lived, I have never sought to control the world.
 All I’m trying to do now is keep it from falling into the abyss.

 Paul rested his palette in his lap and turned to look at Sakhr.
 “So tell me then, let’s say I agree.
-Would you suggest we do?
+What would you suggest we do?
 Maintain her Exemplar Committee?”

 “Initially, yes.
 We need the exemplars to keep order.”